SyNode-IT/sshAutoLogin/README.md

 ssha -c
 ```

-3. See your list of servers
+3. See your server list
 ``` bash
 ssha -l
 ```

-3. Connect to your selected server one
+3. Connect to your selected server
 ``` bash
 ssha -s 1
 ```